carleshf/dnd_cs/README.md

  9. `chag` (int): Number of charged/uses for the conditional action.

-But since this is a mage from a rich family, it also has two [common healing potions](https://roll20.net/compendium/dnd5e/Potion%20of%20Healing#content).
+But since this is a mage from a rich family, it also has two [_common healing potions_](https://roll20.net/compendium/dnd5e/Potion%20of%20Healing#content).
 To add them, we will use, too, the `ContitionalAction` class:

 ```javascript
 var healing = new ConditionalAction('heal', 'own', '', '', 0, '', '2d4', 2, 2)